-Admission requirements As evidenced by Bachelor's degree or equivalent in: Bachelor or equivalent diploma (Applied) Natural Science, Engineering Science, Social Science, Philosophy, or any other discipline, with an emphasis on (social) science or technology and a focus on the application of technology in a particular professional area or on technical interventions in social systems.
-Owing to the COVID-19 pandemic, the UT makes use of the possibility opened by the Dutch Ministry of OCW to soften the so-called "bachelor-before-master-rule" temporarily.
-This means for PSTS that a student can be admitted to the programme under the following requirements: 1) maximum 15 EC delay in the bachelor 2) the bachelor should be finished by 1-9-2023 Sufficient affinity with (reflection on) science and technology Motivational letter Sufficient mastery of the English language.
+Admission requirements As evidenced by Bachelor's degree or equivalent in: (Applied) Natural Science, Engineering Science, Bachelor or equivalent diploma Social Science, Philosophy, or any other discipline, with an emphasis on (social) science or technology and a focus on the application of technology in a particular professional area or on technical interventions in social systems.
+Sufficient affinity with (reflection on) science and technology Motivational letter Sufficient mastery of the English language.
 (Dutch applicants as well as applicants from the UK, Ireland, USA, Australia, New Zealand and the English-speaking part of Canada are exempted from this requirement.)
 An IELTS minimum score of 6.5 on the IELTS or an internet based TOEFL (iBT) minimum score of 90.
-Sufficient entry-level academic skills, including skills in reading, writing, textual analysis and critical reflection Writing assignment, showing - Academic writing skills - Understanding the theoretical framework(s) that is/are presented by the author(s) - Ability to formulate properly a line of thought

-- Understanding of a technological

-development of your own choice

--Ability to reflect on one's own position

-towards the subject

-- Ability to come to a conclusion.
+Sufficient entry-level academic skills, including skills in reading, writing, textual analysis and critical reflection Writing assignment, showing - Academic writing skills - Understanding the theoretical framework(s) that is/are presented by the author(s) - Ability to formulate properly a line of thought - Understanding of a technological development of your own choice -Ability to reflect on one's own position towards the subject - Ability to come to a conclusion.